lupyuen/st7789-nuttx/README.md

 monitor_cb: 57600 px refreshed in 1100 ms
 ```

-The LVGL Demo Screen appears on ST7789!
+The LVGL Demo Screen appears on ST7789 yay!